 With over a decade of experience and research in the carbon capture, utilization, and storage arena, the CarbMin Lab continues to build an ever-expanding knowledge base for carbon mineralization, and is actively developing field trials for implementation at active mine sites.
 With other active research streams including quantifying carbon mineralization potential and analogue site investigation, the CarbMin Lab is a world leader in low temperature carbon mineralization research.

 We live in a world of rising global temperatures, and we are already seeing the effects.
 The path towards mitigating climate change involves both reducing greenhouse gas emissions and removing greenhouse gases already in the atmosphere.
-As a global community, we will need many types of technologies, methods, and strategies to achieve the International Panel on Climate Change’s target of holding temperature rise to 1.5 ˚C. Carbon mineralization has the potential to be a major player in the negative emission technology field, but its value reaches even further.
+As a global community, we will need many types of technologies, methods, and strategies to achieve the Intergovernmental Panel on Climate Change’s target of holding temperature rise to 1.5 ˚C. Carbon mineralization has the potential to be a major player in the carbon dioxide removal field, but its value reaches even further.
 Many of the other far-reaching technologies aimed at reducing or removing greenhouse gases rely on mineral resources to feed their batteries or computing systems.
 As such, mining will continue to be an important part of the global economy as we fight climate change, and the CarbMin Lab is dedicated to working toward a low-to-negative carbon mining industry.